The coverage information for Cleveland is rated as medium-high confidence.

-US Mobile’s Super LTE service runs over Verizon’s network and is expected to perform well in Cleveland.
-US Mobile offers a variety of plans.
+US Mobile’s Super LTE service runs on Verizon’s network and is expected to offer great performance in Cleveland.
+US Mobile offers a wide variety of plans.
 Most plans come with unlimited minutes and texts, and some plans include unlimited data.

-Example plan: Unlimited minutes & texts with 12GB of data for $20 per month
+Example Plan: Unlimited calls & texts with 12GB of data for $20 per month

-Verizon is precited to offer the best coverage in Cleveland.
-Moderate and heavy users of data may be best served by Verizon’s unlimited plans.
-If you want top-notch performance, I recommend going with one of Verizon’s plans with an allotment of Premium Data.
-The Play More Unlimited plan is often a good option
+Verizon is predicted to offer the best coverage in Cleveland.
+Heavy users of data may be best off with one of Verizon’s unlimited plans.
+If you want top-notch performance, I recommend going with one of Verizon’s plans that includes Premium Data.
+The Play More Unlimited plan is often a good option.

-Example plan: 5 lines on Verizon’s Play More Unlimited plan for $40 per line each month.
+Example Plan: 5 lines on the Play More Unlimited plan for $40 per line each month

 If you frequently travel outside of Cleveland, especially to rural areas, you may want to give substantial weight to the National Coverage Scores.